 Credit reported on a pass/fail or standard score system will not be accepted into the graduate program without written verification from the issuing institution that the course was passed with the equivalent of a B grade or better.
 Any course accepted for waiver will not be calculated into the GPA.
-This page intentionally blank for layout purposes.
+61